-- A. Developer shall be responsible for the proper maintenance, repair and replacement of the System and all parts thereof as detailed in the Maintenance Plan attached as Exhibit C. - B. Proper maintenance of the System shall include, but is not limited to: (i) Removing accumulated sediment, trash and debris from the detention system and at inlet pipes; (ii) Maintaining storm sewer and structures; (iii) Controlling the effects of erosion; (iv) Inspection and cleaning of the water quality treatment device; (v) Inspection of inlet and outlet pipes for structural integrity; (vi) Inspection and cleaning of the storm sewer and catch basins upstream from the detention system; and (vii) Any other maintenance that is reasonable and necessary to facilitate and continue the proper operation and use of the System.
+- A. Developer shall be responsible for the proper maintenance, repair and replacement of the System and all parts thereof as detailed in the Maintenance Plan attached as Exhibit C. - B. Proper maintenance of the System shall include, but is not limited to: (i) Removing accumulated sediment, trash and debris from the detention system and at inlet pipes; (ii) Managing deleterious vegetative growth; (iii) Maintaining storm sewer, structures, end-sections and safety features; (iv) Controlling the effects of erosion; (v) Inspection and cleaning of the water quality treatment device; (vi) Inspection of inlet and outlet pipes for structural integrity; (vii) Inspection and replacement of riprap at outlet pipes; (viii) Inspection and cleaning of the storm sewer and catch basins upstream from the detention system; (ix) Inspection and replacement of stone around the outlet pipe; and (vi) Any other maintenance that is reasonable and necessary to facilitate and continue the proper operation and use of the System.